eloimoliner/BABE2-music-restoration/README.md

 The pretrained checkpoints used in the paper experiments are available  [here](http://research.spa.aalto.fi/publications/papers/dafx-babe2/checkpoints/)

-Note: If you intend to train this version of the model, you'll need to modify the ```"conf_custom.yaml"``` file.
-Change the paths "/path/to/clean/dataset" and "/path/to/noisy/dataset" to the correct paths of your clean and noisy datasets that will be used for training.

 ```bash
 python test.py  --config-name=conf_singing_voice.yaml tester=singer_evaluator_BABE2 tester.checkpoint="path/to/checkpoint.pt" id="BABE2_restored" tester.evaluation.single_recording="path/to/recording.wav"
 ```